An Important Mathematical Oversight

 4. Spinoza, B., Concerning the Nature and Origin of the Mind, in his Ethics (tr.
 Boyle, A.; ed.
 Parkinson, G.H.R.), J.M.
 Dent & Sons, 1989, p.48. [back]

 5. Russell, Bertrand, The Philosophy of Logical Atomism (1918), Routledge, 2010.
-Modern positivism is a development from Enlightenment empiricism, which emerged as a principally British philosphical tendency in the two centuries prior to the Industrial Revolution, most notably in the philosophy of Francis Bacon, David Hume, and John Locke.
+Modern positivism is a development from Enlightenment empiricism, which emerged as a principally British philosophical tendency in the two centuries prior to the Industrial Revolution, most notably in the philosophy of Francis Bacon, David Hume, and John Locke.
 For further discussion of positivism in relation to theories of mind, see the later sections of: Mind: Before & Beyond Computation. [back]